elementary/website/docs/code/getting-started.md

     The first line creates a new `Gtk.ApplicationWindow` called `main_window`.
 The second line sets the window title that you see at the top of the window.
 We also must give our window a default size so that is does not appear too small for the user to interact with it.
 Compile and run your application again and see how it's changed from the first time.

 4. Now that we've defined a nice window, let's put a button inside of it.
-Add the following to your application.:
+Add the following to your application at the beginning of the `activate ()` function:

         var button_hello = new Gtk.Button.with_label ("Click me!");
         button_hello.margin = 12;